 is the length of in samples

-The non-EDMG waveform for the iTXth transmit chain when transmitted over a 2.16 GHz channel shall be defined as:
+The non-EDMG waveform for the iTXth transmit chain when transmitted over a 2.16 GHz or 2.16+2.16 GHz channel shall be defined as:

+For 2.16+2.16 GHz transmission, the total number of transmit chains, NTX, shall be an even number.
+The first NTX/2 transmit chains shall be used for transmission on the primary channel and the second NTX/2 transmit chains shall be used for transmission on the secondary channel (see 30.3.4).

+Non-EDMG duplicate PPDU transmission over a 4.32 GHz, 6.48 GHz, 8.64 GHz, and 4.32+4.32 GHz channel

-The non-EDMG waveform for the iTXth transmit chain when transmitted using duplicate transmission over a 4.32 GHz channel shall be defined as:
+The non-EDMG waveform for the iTXth transmit chain when transmitted using duplicate transmission over a 4.32 GHz or 4.32+4.32 GHz channel shall be defined as:

 where: